FredTheDino/Alpha/README.md

 With some extra data for visuals offcourse.
 But that would just be limiting...
 - So...
 About that post processing...
 It's really broken.

+# DUDE!!!
+Check if backface culling is doing so the post processing won't work!